isomerpages/moe-khengchengsch/index.md

 description: A Dynamic Community of Compassionate Leaders and Critical Thinkers.
 image: /images/KhengChengSchoolLogo.png
 permalink: /
-notification: Here is where notifications will be seen.
-If you can see this means you are viewing our site correctly.
+notification: "              Here is where notifications will be seen.
+If you can see this means you are viewing our site correctly."
 sections:
   - hero:
       title: KHENG CHENG SCHOOL